falho/clang-tools-extra/docs/clang-tidy/checks/misc-comparison-function-address.rst

-.. title:: clang-tidy - misc-Comparison-Function-Address
+.. title:: clang-tidy - misc-comparison-function-address

-misc-Comparison-Function-Address
+misc-comparison-function-address
 ================================

 This Checker gives a warning if address of a function is compared.